 More Than Mental Awareness

-Also note the use of the word know in the third verse.
+Also note the use of the word know in the third verse of the above passage.
 The Greek word for the English word know means far more than mental knowing.
 It is a knowledge that comes from very close experience between the parties.
 It conveys the idea of a personal, intimate relationship with the one being known.
 Therefore, Jesus is asking the Father that those for whom He is praying to come into a deep, personal relationship with Him.
 In other words, Jesus is expressing the covenant concept that when someone makes covenant with Him, they will also come into a personal, intimate relationship, that is, a covenant relationship, with the Father.

 What’s In A Name